rust-windowing/winit/CONTRIBUTING.md

 - you updated any relevant documentation in winit
 - you left comments in your code explaining any part that is not straightforward, so that the maintainers and future contributors don't have to try to guess what your code is supposed to do
-- your PR adds an entry to the changelog file
+- your PR adds an entry to the changelog file if the introduced change is relevant to winit users

 Once your PR is open, you can ask for review by a maintainer of your platform.
 Winit's merging policy is that a PR must be approved by at least two maintainers of winit before being merged, including